 In Chapter Seven, I return to empirical matters with the addition of the theoretical tools presented in Chapter Six, exploring how the offer of 1525 as a caring community was affectively enacted in group meetings, allowing the emergence of more fluid hospitable relations.
-In Chapter Eight, I discuss how the offer of 1525 as youth voice was taken up, by focusing in on Oil and Water - a public exhibition and event produced by young people and gallery staff about the 2019 Hong Kong democracy movement - illustrating how young people used exhibition and event production opportunities at NC to speak to wider publics, and exploring the multiple, contradictory things that taking up institutional time and space did for young people, gallery workers, and the institution.
+In Chapter Eight, I discuss how the offer of 1525 as youth voice was taken up, by focussing in on Oil and Water - a public exhibition and event produced by young people and gallery staff about a youth protest movement in an Asian country - illustrating how young people used exhibition and event production opportunities at NC to speak to wider publics, and exploring the multiple, contradictory things that taking up institutional time and space did for young people, gallery workers, and the institution.